 Located at our Main Clinic site at 3860 W Ogden Ave, our on-site Pharmacy collaborates with our medical staff and care teams to provide quality services for our patients.

-The pharmacy has recently relocated and is now easily accessible from our East Entrance, facing Avers Avenue.
+The pharmacy is easily accessible from our East Entrance, facing Avers Avenue.
 See below for a list of frequently asked questions for pharmacy services.

 Monday: 9:00 am-9:00 pm

 Thursday: 9:00 am-9:00 pm

 Saturday: 9:00 am-5:00 pm

 - To order electronically, please use the tool below.
 The prescription or “Rx” number is located on the medication bottle above the patient’s name.
 If you have multiple medications, please click “Add Rx number” to add additional entries.

 - To order by phone: 872-588-3250 and follow the prompts – the prescription or “Rx” number, is located on the medication bottle above the patient’s name.
 When instructed, please enter the 6-digit number of the medication (omit any letters before or after).
 If you have multiple medications, please enter 1 Rx number, verify that it is correct, and follow the prompts to add another Rx number.
 Enter the Rx number for each medication needed.

 - If you have lost your prescription bottle or Rx number, you may press “0” to speak with pharmacy staff, and place your order by telling them your date of birth and the name of the medication.